NASAWorldWind/NASAWorldWind.github.io/content/android/get-started.md

 ## Getting Started

 WorldWind Android is an [Android Library](https://developer.android.com/studio/projects/android-library.html) which compiles into an Android Archive (AAR) file.
 The AAR can be linked and used to display the 3D virtual globe within your application.
-The WorldWind Android AAR is compatible to API level 19, Android 4.4 (KitKat).
+The WorldWind Android AAR is compatible to API level 19 (Android 4.4 KitKat).

-Skip to the [**Download**](#download) section to get started as quickly as possible.
+Skip to the [**Download**](#download) section for directions on how to add WorldWind Android to your application.
 If you need some guidance with setting up the Android Studio IDE, the [**Setup**](#setup) section includes in-depth directions and walks through the creation of a sample project utilizing the WorldWind library.

 ---
-### Download<a name="download"></a>
+### <a name="download"></a>Download

 For [Gradle](https://gradle.org) based projects, versioned WorldWind Android releases are hosted on [JCenter](https://bintray.com/bintray/jcenter).
-Grab the latest version by adding the following to your `dependencies` closure:
+Grab the latest version by adding the following to the `dependencies` closure in your `build.gradle` file:
 ```groovy
 compile 'gov.nasa.worldwind.android:worldwind:{{% latestBintrayVersion url="https://api.bintray.com/packages/nasaworldwind/maven/WorldWindAndroid/versions/_latest" %}}'
 ```